 VPNSecure provides a number of services including VPN, SSH (encrypted proxy), HTTP Proxy (no encryption – just an IP address), and Smarter DNS.
 A VPN will encrypt all traffic and pass it through a secure tunnel.
 SSH on the other hand, will create a secure tunnel only for the applications that you set up to use it.
 It is often called the “poor man’s VPN”.
 A HTTP Proxy merely acts as an intermediary between you and the Internet so that your IP is masked.

 Like others we have reviewed, VPNSecure offers increasing monthly discounts on their OpenVPN as the term increases.
-Consequently, you can get a month of their service for $9.95 per month, 6 months for $8.30 per month and 12 months from just $7.50 per month.
-Therefore, if you sign up for a year, it is like getting three months of the service for free.
-They also offer a plan which includes OpenVPN and PPTP that you can get for just $9.16 per month.
-If you need it, they also have OpenVPN and SSH Socks plans which have dedicated IP addresses for about $10.00 more per month.
+Consequently, you can get a month of their service for $9.95 per month, 6 months for $8.33 per month and 36 months from just $2.99 per month.
+Therefore, if you sign up for a 3 years, it will save you 70% off the monthly retail price.

 As with most services we review, all payments are made as a single payment for the entire term length.
 VPN.S accepts most credit cards including Visa, MasterCard, Discover, and American Express.
 You can also pay using PayPal.
 Doing so will let you use PayPal to manage your account payments.
 Additional payment options include Perfect Money, Payza, CashU, and Bitcoin.
 Paying by Bitcoin will allow you to remain more anonymous.